Muntaha-Islam0019/SaveTheKing/README.md

-# Save the King
+# Save the King ♔

-*A survival twist on chess — can you protect your king and outlast every enemy before time runs out?*
+*A survival twist on chess — protect your king and outlast every enemy before time runs out.*

-**Save the King** is a chess-inspired survival game where your goal is to protect the king and capture every enemy before the timer runs out.
+**Save the King** is a chess-inspired survival game where you must survive waves of knights, bishops, rooks, and queens.
+Capture them all before the timer runs out, or be cornered with no escape.

 ## Gameplay
 - **Rapid Mode:** Turn-based.
 You move the king, then enemies move one step closer.